Manifest

 using an npm script.

-If it's not already installed, install the CLI.
+If it's not already added to your application, install the CLI.

 @uniformdev/context